 Sun, Sea, And A and E

 He was screaming and shouting in Turkish.
 He looked just like a killer let loose.
-But Turkish is a language i've never understood, so his words were of simply no use.
-He knew i was there for a photo, but the bastard would simply not wait.
-So the next thing i felt, were his hands round my ankles, and a sudden increase in my heart rate.
+But withTurkish being a language I've never understood, his words were of simply no use.
+He knew I was there for a photo, but the bastard would simply not wait.
+So the next thing I felt, were his hands round my ankles, and a sudden increase in my heart rate.

 I was yanked from the speaker.
 I fell from a height.
-My adrenaline pumped, so i started to fight.
+My adrenaline pumped, so I started to fight.
 He'd provoked and awoken the demons inside.
 (How scarred the mind of a bullied child).
-I don't give a shit if i'm beaten or not, just as long as i give it my very best shot.
+I don't give a shit if I'm beaten or not, just as long as I give it my very best shot.
 And when demons arise, you'd be more than surprised at the powerful force of a will.
-So we went toe to toe, but he was simply too slow, so i put the bastard down:(1 - Nil).
+So we went toe to toe, but he was simply too slow, so I put the bastard down:(1 - Nil).

-With a doorman floored, i knew there'd be more, it was simply a matter of time.
-Then i suddenly spied, from cautious eyes, more steroid munching monsters arrive.
+With a doorman floored, I knew there'd be more, it was simply a matter of time.
+Then I suddenly spied, from cautious eyes, more steroid munching monsters arrive.
 They grabbed me and dragged me to the back of the club, and started to beat me like trogolodite thugs.

-My memory still serves to remind me, of the moment i woke on the ground.
-Blood soaked my shirt, and my battered head hurt, as i opened my eyes and frowned.
+My memory still serves to remind me, of the moment I woke on the ground.
+Blood soaked my shirt, and my battered head hurt, as I opened my eyes and frowned.
 They'd split my skull open, and broken my nose, but with hindsight, it could have been worse i suppose.

 I was blinded by blood, and conscious (just), but as gamblers say, "it's shit or bust".
-So "fuck it!" i thought, as i got to my feet, and steamed in again, but again I was beat.
+So "fuck it!"
+I thought, as I got to my feet, and steamed in again, but again I was beat.

-Only one of the five i remembered, and that was simply to do with his size, and as for the other four bastards, they may as well have come in disguise.
+Only one of the five I remembered, and that was simply to do with his size, and as for the other four bastards, they may as well have come in disguise.
 The police asked them questions.
 They sat there and lied.
 They walked away free men.
 I lay there and sighed.
 The police were supportive, the translator too, but they both told me straight - "There's no more we can do".

 So the result of this vicious and violent attack, was surgery, stitches, and a week on my back.
-But as i lay in pain in that Turkish town, i felt proud at the fact that i didn't back down.
+But as I lay in pain in that Turkish town, I felt proud at the fact that I didn't back down.

-So after the violence, and hospital silence, and lunches through tubes and drips, i thanked all the nurses, then filled up their purses, and gave them a kiss on the lips!
+So after the violence, and hospital silence, and lunches through tubes and drips, I thanked all the nurses, then filled up their purses, and gave them a kiss on the lips!